 The snapshot above shows side-by-side image viewing, a feature of Image Mode.
 Up to 36 images can be viewed simultaneously this way, to help you decided which ones are "keepers" and which are not.
 The magnifier and histogram were turned off in this snapshot for clarity, but you can use them in this mode as well.
 By the way, the little widget in the upper right of each photo shows your decision on that photo: your vote, whether you have renamed the image, and whether you have moved it to a sorting folder.

 That's a quick overview, without getting into the details of how voting, sorting and renaming work.
 But it glosses over PhotoReviewer's number 1 feature: speed.
 Blazing, blinding speed.
 PhotoReviewer will preload images that you haven't even looked at yet, so when you get to them in your review, they display instantly.
-Even reviews of raw images from digital cameras, which are glacial in other photo apps if they are supported at all, are lightning-fast in PhotoReviewer: just go get a cup of coffee while PhotoReviewer loads, scales, computes histograms, and gets itself all ready to go, and then review your raw images as if they were little jpegs.
+Even reviews of raw images from digital cameras, which are glacial in other photo apps if they are supported at all, are lightning-fast in PhotoReviewer: just go get a cup of coffee while PhotoReviewer loads, scales, computes histograms, and gets itself all ready to go, and then review your raw images at top speed as if they were little jpegs.
 No more spending half your day looking through your images!

 PhotoReviewer doesn't try to be all things to all people.
 It won't remove red-eye, or crop your photos.
 It won't make HTML pages for you, or put your photos into albums.
 It does only one thing, really; but it does it well.
 It helps you wade through the stream of incoming images that you get from your digital camera, quickly and efficiently.
 It belongs between your digital camera and iPhoto.
 Between your scanner software and iPhoto.
 In the middle of your digital life, as Apple might say.